 Edit this file as savapage user and enter the extra JVM arguments as value of the CUSTOM_JVM_ARGS key.
-The example below shows the JVM arguments as explained in the next sections.
+The examples below shows the JVM arguments as explained in the next sections.

 '''

+JDK 8.

 Note: enclose the value with quotes

-CUSTOM_JVM_ARGS="-XX:DefaultMaxRAMFraction=2 -XX:+UseConcMarkSweepGC -XX:+CMSIncrementalMode"
+CUSTOM_JVM_ARGS="-XX:DefaultMaxRAMFraction=2

-'''